arunasurya/bisqtransifex/translatordocumentation.md

 ## Current Projects
 The aim of the Bisq Transifex project is to produce technically accurate translations of the Bisq software and website from English into core languages (where we have a strong user base or plan to have one).

 Currently, we have one active project, bisq-desktop, which involves the translation of the Bisq software into nine core languages (see below).
-We are planning to start a new project, bisq-website, in early June.
+A new project, bisq-website, is under way.

 ## Communication
 - Daily: #transifex Slack channel.